qvog/Django-chat/README.md

 ## Discription

+In this project I have implemented the following things:
+    1. Model of rooms which u can change in Django admin panel
+    2. User regestration and sign in by UserCreationForm and User model (also an option to log out of the account using the auth_views module)
+    3. Sending and accepted messages inside room in real time.

 I used the standard Sqlite database, which is installed by Django by default.
 All the messages in my chat saved in memory channel layer.
 You can connect Redis instead by changing the parameter in settings:

 ```python